nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![AddItemState0](images/developer-guide/AddItemState0.png)

 Step 2.
-The user executes `addi i/Key q/200 d/Cabinet keys sp/9.90 cp/4.90 t/new` command to add 200 keys to item list in TrackO.
+The user executes `addi i/Key q/200 d/Cabinet keys sp/9.90 cp/4.90 t/new` command to add 200 keys to the inventory list in TrackO.
 The `addi` command creates an `AddItemCommandParser` which checks that the following input arguments are present before parsing the arguments into an `AddItemCommand` object:
 * item name (prefixed by `i/`)